-Sveta Stepanova is a 27-yeard-old freestyle slalom skater living in Minsk, Belarus.
-Originally from Vitebsk, her and her friends moved to Minsk to further pursue their passion of slalom skating.
+Sveta Stepanova is a 27-year-old freestyle slalom skater living in Minsk, Belarus.
+Originally from Vitebsk, she and her friends moved to Minsk to pursue their passion for slalom skating further.
 Sveta spent 2017 traveling and competing in many competitions around the world.
-In that time a couple of photographers (including my friend Bruno Santos) captured some beautiful photos of her skating, which caught my attention on social media.
-I wanted to find out more about Sveta, so I present this interview with her.
+At that time, some photographers (including my friend Bruno Santos) captured beautiful photos of her skating, which caught my attention on social media.
+I wanted to learn more about Sveta, so I presented this interview to her.

 In Shanghai, China.
 Photo by Alex Shu

-How old where you when you began skating?
+How old were you when you began skating?

-I only began skating when I was 21-years-old.
-Sometimes I wish I had started at an earlier age, but I am happy with what I have achieved in the past six years.
+I only began skating when I was 21 years old.
+Sometimes, I wish I had started earlier, but I am happy with what I have achieved in the past six years.
 Beyond the competition aspect, the most important thing to me is to have fun doing what I love.

 What were your first skates?